 Once the action has been tested (or skipped), you can turn the Zap on!

 While the Zap is on, each new customer received in Shopify will trigger the Zap, and be automatically sent to Salesforce as a new contact.
-To track how often that happens, you can review it in your Zap History, where each action will be listed for review later on.
+To track how often that happens, you can review your Zap history.

 Saving data to other CRMs